Mak2006/spring-labs/Java 10, 11 enhancements.md

 	5.
 4. A cleaner interface to garbage collector interface.
 GC is parallel
 5. CDS - More features -  AppCDS - saves memory
-6. Java Safe points - Suspend al
+6. Java Safe points - Suspend all threads for
 7. Time based release versioning -

 ## Java 8